 Since 2011, the “OV chip card” is the only way to travel on all means of public transport in the city; the “strippenkaart” is no longer in use in Amsterdam.
 Disposable OV chip cards are available in a range of fares, from a single journey that costs € 2,60 to a seven day pass that is € 30.
 Single journey and 24 hour OV passes can be purchased onboard most trams and buses, as well as at the train stations.

-Visitors who plan to stay longer and regularly use the trains and trams might consider purchasing a regular OV chip card.
+Visitors who plan to stay longer and regularly use the trains and trams might also consider purchasing a regular OV chip card.
 This card is € 7,50 and must have a starting balance of € 10.
 The cards can be purchased and topped off at ticket machines or service counters at the train stations, and can also be topped off at yellow OV machines around the city using a PIN card.

 Heed the singsong announcer on the tram and remember to check in and out with the OV chip card by holding it up to the sensor until you see a green light and hear a pleasant beep.

 The tram may provide one of the best ways to travel around town, and they run regularly until midnight.
 The metro is very fast, but really only useful if you need to reach destinations outside the city center like the Amsterdam Arena.
 Check the GVB website for useful information about the trams, metro and buses.